berserkcoder/springBoot/README.md

 3) Login Attempts

 Message Queues : If a servise is down it stores the message until the service is open again.
+More Specific : A message queue is a form of asynchronous service-to-service communication used in serverless and microservices architecture.

+Need :
+1) Decoupling
+2) Asynchronous Communication
+3) Scalibility
+4) Fault Tolerance
+5) Event-Driven Architecture
+6) Time Decoupling